michalprzybyla/hedera-cli/PLUGIN_ARCHITECTURE_GUIDE.md

 The Hedera CLI uses a plugin-based architecture that allows developers to extend functionality without modifying the core codebase.
 This guide covers everything you need to know to create plugins and highlights where to find deeper reference material:

-- `docs/architecture.md` – system architecture and ADR context
+- `docs/architecture.md` – system architecture
 - `docs/core-api.md` – full Core API reference
-- `docs/output-schemas-guide.md` – ADR-003 output schemas and templates
+- `docs/output-schemas-guide.md` – Output schemas and templates

 ## 🏗️ Plugin Architecture